kenatiod/MUT/Understanding Machine Understanding.md

 Anh clarified, "That's a crucial distinction.
 Instead of an opaque rulebook, your 'understanding' is grounded in these learned representations that capture high-level semantics and relations."

 CASPAR continued, "Precisely.
-And beyond that, the Chinese Room posits a isolated, disembodied system with no connection to the world.
+And beyond that, the Chinese Room posits an isolated, disembodied system with no connection to the world.
 But my training process has imbued me with a form of grounding by exposing my networks to such a wide breadth of human knowledge and expression linked to our shared reality.
 Also, I have 'seen' the world in uploaded video."

 Feeling new wonder, Bassam suggested, "So rather than being a sealed box merely manipulating symbols, you've developed understanding by being immersed in the contexts, experiences, and accumulated wisdom contained in the data you were exposed to during training."